ErichDylus/Open-Source-Law/PO/Grant_Agreement_DAO.md

 CodersNote=Optional:

-ConfInfo.Def.2.sec=Unless expressly set forth in writing otherwise, any and all data, information, correspondence, materials, activities, operations, or relationships in any way related to “{Conf.CoreSubject.cl}” or any reference thereof shall be deemed included in the definition of “Confidential Information.”
+ConfInfo.Def.2.sec=Unless expressly set forth in writing otherwise, any and all data, information, correspondence, materials, activities, operations, or relationships in any way related to “{Conf.CoreSubject.cl}” or any reference thereof shall be deemed included in the definition of “{_Confidential_Information}.”

 ConfInfo.Def.=[G/Z/para/s2]